Skip to content

 Voltage Divider

-If you have a vehicle that measures voltage through a power module and the ADC of the flight controller then you should check and calibrate the measurements once per board.
-To calibrate you'll need a multimeter.
+If you have a vehicle that measures voltage through a power module and the ADC of the flight controller then you should calibrate the measurements once per power module.
+To calibrate, the actual voltage from the battery is measured (using a multimeter) and compared to the value provided by the power module.
+This is used to calculate a "voltage divider" value, which can subsequently be used to scale the power module measurement to the correct value.

-The easiest way to calibrate the divider is by using QGroundControl and following the step-by-step guide on Setup > Power Setup (QGroundControl User Guide).
+The easiest way to perform this calibration is by using QGroundControl and following the step-by-step guide on Setup > Power Setup (QGroundControl User Guide).

 INFO